dfguo/gatsby-starter-prismic-i18n/README.md

 - **Labels**: When marking a single word or a whole block with the given labels, Prism.js will transform these to syntax-highlighted codeblocks
 - **Relationship fields**: Categorize your blogposts in Categories via a relationship field.
 You can change categories on the fly
 - **Both custom types (Single / Repeatable)**: (Nearly) Every aspect of the website is managed with Prismic.
 The social media links or the recent projects get both managed in Prismic, no hardcoded entries!
+- **i18n**: Use the Internationalization/Localization features of Prismic!

 Therefore the starter has following features:

 - Prismic as Headless CMS
 - Emotion for styling
+- i18n
 - Cypress for End-to-End testing
 - PrismJS highlighting
 - Responsive images (gatsby-image)